tyhsieh4/tyhsieh4.github.io/README.md

 I am an empirical modeler who is interested in applying quantitative methods to answer managerially interesting questions.

-I develop data-driven decision support systems to improve marketing decisions.
+I apply quantitative methods such as statistical modeling, econometrics, and machine learning, to develop data-driven decision support systems which improve marketing decisions.
+My research interests primarily focus on addressable TV/digital advertising, marketing analytics, and quantitative trendspotting.

 I am currently a doctoral candidate in Marketing at the C.T.
 Bauer College of Business, University of Houston.
+I earned a master’s degree in business analytics from University of California San Diego and obtained my B.S. in finance from National Chengchi University.